When should I book?

-Better to be safe than sorry - there are safety deposit boxes located in each cabin.
+Better to be safe than sorry - there are safety deposit boxes located in each room.
 In the event you lose any items onboard, please visit Reception before you disembark.
 Any items (excluding clothing) not claimed within three (3) weeks of your cruise return may be donated to charity.
 Due to hygiene reasons, unclaimed clothing will be destroyed onboard.

 Where can I smoke?

 Smoking is not permitted indoors on any of our ships.
-This includes your cabin and private balcony.
+This includes your room and private balcony.
 For those who smoke, there are selected outdoor areas where smoking is permitted and this information will be communicated to you onboard.

 Is there a doctor onboard?